Ferdinando Coppola: Early career

-Coppola's career began at native club S.S.C.
-Napoli, he was used as a backup goalkeeper for Giuseppe Taglialatela, Luca Mondini and Alessio Bandieri.
-In June 2000, he joined A.S.
-Roma, He was the backup of Francesco Antonioli.
+Coppola's career began at native club Napoli, he was used as a backup goalkeeper for Giuseppe Taglialatela, Luca Mondini and Alessio Bandieri.
+In June 2000, he joined Roma as backup to Francesco Antonioli.

 Ascoli

-He transferred to Serie B team Ascoli Calcio 1898 in the summer of 2003, making one appearance before being sent to Serie A team Reggina Calcio on loan, playing further two games.
+He transferred to Serie B team Ascoli in the summer of 2003, making one appearance before being sent to Serie A team Reggina on loan, playing further two games.

-He returned to Ascoli in 2004, and made 28 appearances, plus 2 more in play-offs, helping Ascoli achieve promotion back to Serie A. During the 2005–06 season, Coppola played all of the 38 Serie A fixtures, and saw Ascoli finish twelfth place in the table.
+He returned to Ascoli in 2004, and made 28 appearances, plus two more in play-offs, helping Ascoli achieve promotion back to Serie A. During the 2005–06 season, Coppola played all of the 38 Serie A fixtures, and saw Ascoli finish twelfth place in the table.

 Milan and Piacenza

 Coppola was signed by A.C.
 Milan in June 2006, for €200,000, as a replacement for their third choice goalkeeper Valerio Fiori, who was set to retire from professional football.
 Coppola was to compete with Željko Kalac for this position.

 He played a few friendly matches with A.C.
-Milan, but was sent back to Serie B, to play for Piacenza Calcio, because Fiori delayed his retirement.
+Milan, but was sent back to Serie B, to play for Piacenza, because Fiori delayed his retirement.